 Learn to ski powder with Extremely Canadian, Whistler’s expert back-country guides, on the gentle slopes around Emerald Express and Symphony Amphitheatre before tackling signature runs like Couloir Extreme and West Cirque.

-Worthy of an afternoon off the slopes
+An afternoon off the slopes

-The Squamish Lil’wat Cultural Centre, within walking distance from the Resort, is dedicated to preserving and sharing the history and culture of local First Nations with interactive exhibitions, live demonstrations, guided forest walks and a craft area.
+The Squamish Lil’wat Cultural Centre, within walking distance of the Resort, is dedicated to preserving and sharing the history and culture of local First Nations with interactive exhibitions, live demonstrations, guided forest walks and a craft area.

 For the kids